sdtemple/isweep/workflow/scan-case-control/README.md

   - These have categorical phenotypes (binary for each outlier group) in a linear model X matrix.
   - And a binary column 'OUTLIER_ANY' if the haplotype is in an outlier group period.
   - **Technically, this `Snakefile-outlier.smk` workflow should work for any numeric phenotype.**

+### Phenotype file
+---

+This is a tab-separated file with two columns.
+First column is a sample ID.
+Second column is numeric.